 Day five would conclude the first half of our hunt.
 If we didn't kill today we could pick back up again for the last five days of the hunt.
 The intent was to wait for increased deer activity later in the season.
 Nevertheless our plan was to head back to the area we had seen multiple mall bucks and many different groups of does.
 It was only a matter of time before one of the mature bucks showed back up.
 At grey light we glassed the large desert basin of Palo Verdes and cactus.
 No deer were moving so we packed up and headed for the next spot.
 En route I spotted a doe way-off standing in the greasewoods and immediately stopped.
 I hopped out of the machine and set up my glass.
 “Shooter buck!
 Let's go get on him!”
 Curt set up to my right as I grabbed the packs to support him and steady the set up.
 I ranged the deer and leaned over to adjust the gun.
 “When you’re ready I’m on him.”
 Boom!
 The shot impacted ½” below the body line nearly removing the leg just inches below the deers heart.
 He stumbled forward and made it out of sight before we could get a follow up in him.

 We headed around the mountain to gain a better angle on the area the deer went to.
 From several hundred yards out we could see him standing in the dense Palo Verdes only 100 yards where we had lost him.
 He soon bedded in the shade.
 We had backup on the way.
-After the first shot I made a few calls and Jordan and Jay were coming to be our extra eyes and help get the buck down for good.
-As Jay got there I put him on the BTX and Curt and I were off again.
+After the first shot I made a few calls and Jordan and another spotter were coming to be our extra eyes and help get the buck down for good.
+As our spotter got there, I put him on the BTX and Curt and I were off again.
 We circled to get the wind correct and moved in to get a shot at the bedded buck.
 After a long stalk we inched into position and set up prone.
 The buck stood facing us and we waited for him to present a broadside shot.
 After several minutes he turns.
 Click!
 The gun misfired and the buck slipped out of site.
-Jay kept us updated and the buck bedded just a few feet away but completely protected from any approach from the bottom.
+Our spotter kept us updated and the buck bedded just a few feet away but completely protected from any approach from the bottom.
 Our only option was to walk around and pop in on top of him up close and personal.

 Curt and I steadily climbed the back side of the ridge and headed for our reference tree.
-Jay would see us once we cleared it.
-We crested the top and Jay stopped us.
+Our spotter would see us once we cleared it.
+We crested the top and our spotter stopped us.
 “Too far, turn right.”
 I stepped a half step back and turned ten degrees right.
 “There, between us.”
 I leaned around and could see the deer’s body.
 “Shoot him, Curt!”
 He leaned out and squeezed off the shot.
 The deer lurched from his bed at only 14 yards!
 We had done it.
 A flood of relief and joy overcame us.
 Despite the early morning mishap and a misfire we had the buck on the ground and Curt was thrilled to put his hands on the perfectly symmetrical four-by-four deer.
 Pictures and butchering followed before we packed him off the mountain and hit the road for home.